OnePlus Open foldable rumoured to launch August 29

 — Max Jambor (@MaxJmb) July 13, 2023

-Leaks indicate that the handset will have a book-style design that’s similar to Samsung’s Z Fold series and the Pixel Fold series.
+Rumours indicate that the handset will feature a book-style design similar to Samsung’s Z Fold series and the Pixel Fold series.
 The foldable is poised to feature a 120Hz refresh rate 7.8-inch folding screen with a 6.3-inch outer display.
-Other rumoured specs include a 4800mAh battery with 67W wired charging, an Alert Slider, and a side-mounted fingerprint scanner.
+Other rumoured specs include a 4,800mAh battery with 67W wired charging, an Alert Slider, and a side-mounted fingerprint scanner.
 The handset is also set to sport 48-megapixel primary and ultra-wide shooters and a 64-megapixel telephoto camera.

-Further, the device is rumoured to feature 16GB of RAM, 256GB of storage and a Snapdragon 8 Gen 2 processor.
+Further, the device is rumoured to feature 16GB of RAM, 256GB of storage and a Qualcomm Snapdragon 8 Gen 2 processor.

 OP 12 launching December in China 🇨🇳